How To Open The Club Face In Golf

 (Image credit: Tom Miles)

-Secondly you’d want to open the face if you wanted to add a bit of loft onto a cheeky green-side shot.
-Given very little green to work you can limit the run on the ball by gently opening the face and playing the shot as normal.
+Secondly, you may want to open the face if you are trying to add a bit of loft onto a green-side shot.
+When you are given very little green to work with, you can limit the run on the ball by gently opening the face and playing the shot as normal.

 You’d also open the face a bit if you wanted to encourage a fade or to work the ball around a dogleg or perhaps an obstacle blocking your route to the green.
 The key here is aim your body where you want the ball to start, then the club face a fraction right of where you want the ball to finish.
 Swing the golf club along your body line and trust your amendments.